Corvimae/kaizo-ironmon-plus/README.md

 * (a) All other TM/HM Move settings must be disabled.

 #### 6.15 - TM/HM Compatibility
-TM/HM Compatibility must be set to Random (completely).
+TM/HM Compatibility must be set to Full Compatibility.

-* (a) Full HM Compatibility should be enabled.
+* (a) All other TM/HM Compatibility settings should be disabled.
-* (b) TM/Levelup Move Sanity must be disabled.
-* (c) Follow Evolutions must be disabled.

 #### 6.16 - Move Tutor Moves and Compatibility
 Move Tutor Moves are banned, so do what you like.